| CUSTOM WORK GALLERY - PROTOTYPE LOADERS | ||

-This page is dedicated to a special project of mine, based on the development of a new loading device of mine.
-It's called the Cap loader, and that's all I want to say about it.
-Please though, don't get your hopes up too soon...this is merely a custom project of mine and that's how it will stay for the time being.
+This page is dedicated to a special project for new loading device of mine in the 2007-2008 timeframe.
+It's called the Cap loader.
+Don't get your hopes up too soon...this is merely a custom project and that's how it will stay for the time being.

-The most common question I receive is, "is this a new Halo?"
-The answer is no, it's really very different from a Halo.
+The loader isn't exactly a practical hopper in terms of its shape.
+It's not similar to a Halo, Rotor, Spire, or anything in between.
 It doesn't use a spring or drivecone-type setup.
 It's completely different, and there's nothing like it on the market today.
-This prototype version of mine isn't really even a prototype as much as it's a hand-made conceptual model.
-This version is large and bulky, so it has some quirks.
+This prototype version of mine is more like a hand-made conceptual model.
+This version is large and bulky, so it couldn't be used on a field.
 This was designed on purpose so that it would be easy to adjust, operate, and refine.
 As you can tell from the information displayed here, the loader functions extremely well and can crank out fire rates that most mainstream loaders can't even touch.

 Shocker video trial 1: 25-bps